-To examine these issues, data were used from a questionnaire developed by Susan Paddock (1977,1981) and mailed to all women in the United States identified through state school directories or lists from state departments of education as holding a position of school superintendent, assistant or associate superintendent, or secondary school principal.
-A return rate of 56% was obtained with no apparent biases apart from a tendency for superintendents and principals to return their schedules less often than assistant superintendents.1 Comparisons of the demographic characteristics of the respondents in these groups with those obtained in other studies of the same population (e.g., Barron, 19717; Coatney, 1982; Costa, 1981; Frasher, Frasher, & Hardwick, 1982; Fansher & Buxton, 1984, McDade and Drake, 1982) indicated few differences.
+Susan Paddock and mailed to all women in the United States identified through state school directories or lists from state departments of education as holding a position of school superintendent, assistant or associate superintendent, or secondary school principal.
+A return rate of 56% was obtained with no apparent biases apart from a tendency for superintendents and principals to return their schedules less often than assistant superintendents.
+6 Comparisons of the demographic characteristics of the respondents with those obtained in other studies of the same population indicated few differences.
 Thus the returns probably provide a good representation of the population of women line administrators in the United States.

 Three specific measures were used to delineate the relative prestige of the respondents' positions: the number of people they supervised, the size of the district in which they worked, and their annual salary.
-It may be assumed that those who are higher on these indices have higher prestige than those who have lower scores and, if the respondents may be placed into discrete groups on the basis of these variables, that these groups reflect status groups.
+Cluster analysis, a multivariate technique which can be used to group individuals into discrete categories based on their similarity on selected variables, was used to distinguish the various groups, using the prestige related variables as the basis of the distinctions.
+Discriminant analysis, another multivariate technique, was used to describe how the groups differed on these variables.
+It is assumed that those who are higher on the status related measures have higher prestige than those who have lower scores.

 Paddock also gathered information on the subjects' demographic characteristics, their careers and employment history, and their family and leisure activities.
-This information was used to describe other differences between respondents in the various status groups.
+This information was used to describe other differences between respondents in the various status groups using standard analysis of variance techniques.
 While differences in career related experiences might be a logical extension of differences in prestige of the respondents' jobs, differences in life-style related characteristics would indicate further support for application of the Weberian notion of status groups to intra-occupational distinctions.
+Moreover, to the extent that the groups differ on nonstatus related characteristics, it could be suggested that research which treats women administrators as a unitary group may be confounded by status differentials.